ESZlab/SmithHunter/README.md

 Passamonti M, Calderone M, Delpero M, Plazzi F. Clues of in vivo nuclear gene regulation by mitochondrial short non-coding RNAs.
 Sci Rep. 2020 May 19;10(1):8219. doi: 10.1038/s41598-020-65084-z.
 PMID: 32427953; PMCID: PMC7237437.

+# Updates

+Sept.
+30 2024 - a malfunctioning was identified in smithHunterA.sh.
+SmithRNAs encoded on the reverse strand of the mitochondrial genome were outputted (and hence pushed to smithHunerB) in reverse-complement orientaton (i.e. as mitochondrial forward strand, not as smithRNA sequences).
+The issue has been solved today and the file smithHunterA.sh was replaced in GitHub.
+The malfunctioning affected only smithRNAs encoded in the reverse strand (and, accordingly, did not affect analyses in the SmithHunter paper).
+If you have run analyses that include smithRNAs encoded in the reverse strand, please repeat these analyses using the updated smithHunterA.sh, as well as all downstream analyses.
+We apologize for the inconvenience.

 # Installation and setup

 ## Overview